 The 4 most important factors when evaluating growth opportunities

 The two most important skills in growth are finding great opportunities and executing with high velocity.
 In this blog post, we’ll talk about the first one, finding great opportunities.
 When new growth team members join growth, their initial mindset usually is to take on projects given to them and execute them well.
 However, to have more impact, growth team members need to expand their scope and deliver growth end to end, from ideation to execution to analysis.
-This blog post will talk about an important part of ideation, which is evaluating new ideas!
+This blog post will talk about an essential part of the ideation process, which is evaluating new ideas!

 Talking about evaluating ideas before sourcing them is important because learning how to evaluate will shape how you look for opportunities.
 There are many factors that you can consider when evaluating opportunities, but I boil it down to four main factors: Hypothesis, Investment, Precedent, and Experience.
 It’s easy to remember these four with the acronym HIPE (sounds like hype!).

 Why will this idea have a significant impact on metrics?